thibautjombart/covid19_bed_occupancy/app/include/info.md

 * Default distributions for the duration of stay will not be appropriate in all settings and this fact should be considered before drawing conclusions.

+* The bed occupancy in non-critical and critial wards are modelled independently, so that there is no interplay between the two.
+Fruther refinements of the model are looking at incorporating patient movements between non-critical and critical care wards.

 ## References